 - Ceramic fondue mug

-With this high-quality fondue mug set, you'll get a ceramic fondue mug, two fondue forks, and one tealight candle.
-Share a mug with your Valentine or get a double set if you don't plan on sharing your chocolate covered strawberries.
+With this high-quality fondue mug set, you'll get a ceramic fondue mug, two stainless steel fondue forks, and one tealight candle.
+Share a mug with your fellow chocolate lovers, or get a double set if you don't plan on sharing your chocolate-covered strawberries.

 Skip the scrubbing once you're done.
-It's dishwasher safe!
+It's dishwasher safe for easy clean-up!
 No need to rinse out stubborn melted cheese.
-This is a great gift idea and it's perfect for easy fondue treats in the living room.
-Create a new Valentine's Day tradition with fondue sets.
+This is a great gift idea, and it's easier than lugging an electric fondue machine into the living room.
+Create a new DIY tradition with fondue sets.
 For large portions, I recommend getting a fondue pot.

 They're not pricey at all.
-You can get one for $33.81 on Amazon.
+You can get one for $34 in stock on Amazon (along with other fondue-related products).
 I love the simplicity behind personal fondue mug sets.
 It's not hefty cookware, and you're able to relax in your bed with one.
 Customer reviews say that it's also microwave safe.

-If you want to skip the hassle of making an entire pot of fondue, melt enough chocolate and cheese for yourself.
-Next time you're searching for a Valentine's Day Hallmark movie to watch, grab your dipping fork and light a tea candle for your fondue mug.
-Enjoy your fresh strawberries and chocolate!
+If you want to skip the hassle of making an entire melting pot of fondue, melt enough chocolate and cheese for yourself.
+Next time you're searching for a quick sweet treat after grilling out, grab your dipping fork and light a tea candle for your fondue mug.
+Enjoy your fresh garden strawberries and chocolate!